tf-encrypted/moose/examples/mp-spdz/README.md

 docker-compose up --build
 ```

-Then run the following to execute `main.py` against there:
+Then run the following to execute `main.py` against these:

 ```
 make run